 Michigan Bergstrom Child Welfare Law Fellowship

 The Bergstrom Child Welfare Law Fellowship is committed to inspiring the best and brightest law students to pursue careers in child welfare law.
 Through the fellowship, students gain experience and insight into the field and provide much needed services to various child welfare offices specializing in representing children, parents, and social service agencies.
 After attending a three-day training session at the end of May at the University of Michigan Law School, Fellows spend at least 10 weeks at their placements.
 For fellows accepted into the program, living expenses during the training session will be covered.
 Additionally, travel costs to Ann Arbor and then to summer placement will be covered (up to $500).
 Funding for summer stipends is expected but limited.
+Applications are typically due in early February.
 Visit the website for more information on the application process.